What does the Bible say about Teaching the Gospel to Children?

 Though obvious but often overlooked, children are not as mature as adults.
 Every child is also different, each possessing different degrees of maturity and understanding.

-We therefore carefully endeavour to present the Gospel to them in such a way that they can understand.
+We therefore carefully endeavor to present the Gospel to them in such a way that they can understand.